matrix-org/synapse/docs/usage/configuration/config_documentation.md

 At least one of `sp_config` or `config_path` must be set in this section to enable SAML login.
-You can either put your entire pysaml config inline using the `sp_config` option, or you can specify a path to a psyaml config file with the option `config_path`.
+You can either put your entire pysaml config inline using the `sp_config` option, or you can specify a path to a psyaml config file with the sub-option `config_path`.
+This setting has the following sub-options:

 * `sp_config`: the configuration for the pysaml2 Service Provider.
 See pysaml2 docs for format of config.
    Default values will be used for the `entityid` and `service` settings, so it is not normally necessary to specify them unless you need to override them.
-Here are a few useful options for configuring pysaml:
+Here are a few useful sub-options for configuring pysaml:
    * `metadata`: Point this to the IdP's metadata.
 You must provide either a local file via the `local` attribute or (preferably) a URL via the `remote` attribute.